top of page

 Turmeric is a bright yellow spice commonly used in South Asian cooking.
 Its active compound, curcumin, has become widely used in supplements for its antioxidant and anti-inflammatory properties.
 Curcumin can support overall wellbeing, especially during periods of stress, joint stiffness or high physical demand.

-Turmeric is a spice from the root of the Curcuma longa plant.
-Its active component, curcumin, provides the characteristic golden colour and many of its antioxidant properties.
+Curcumin is one of over 200 compounds found in turmeric, a spice from the root of the Curcuma longa plant.
+It is the compound responsible for the characteristic golden colour of turmeric and has been extensively studied for its anti-inflammatory properties.

 In supplements, curcumin is often combined with: